kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 #### Monthly Bills
 - simplified billing list as a table
 - shows you how much you're gonna pay this month

+#### Cost Explorer
+- main goal is for cost visualization & prediction for analysis
+- one of the sample products